 Disclosure Quantity Units

 % of female workers in the workforce 16 59%

 % of male workers in the workforce 11 41%

-Number of employees from indigenous communities and/or #
+Number of employees from indigenous communities and/or vulnerable sector #

-vulnerable sector

-^{}Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).
+Vulnerable sector includes, elderly, persons with disabilities, vulnerable women, refugees, migrants, internally displaced persons, people living with HIV and other diseases, solo parents, and the poor or the base of the pyramid (BOP; Class D and E).

 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact? compensation are conducted without regard to race, color, ethnicity, religion, national origin, gender, gender identity or expression, sexual orientation, marital status, dependents, genetics, disability, age, social class, or political views.
+What Management Approach is the organization's involvement in the impact?
+Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+Company activities such as hiring, promotion, and compensation are conducted without regard to race, color, ethnicity, religion, national origin, gender, gender identity or expression, sexual orientation, marital status, dependents, genetics, disability, age, social class, or political views.
 The management of Philodrill is committed to respecting people's differences and creating an inclusive workplace culture.
 It does not tolerate any kind of harassment or prejudice.
 In order to respect and value the diversity of the employees and all with whom the Company do business, managers are required to ensure that the working environment is free from any form of harassment and discrimination.
 Philodrill advocates the rights of female workers in the office without bias and discrimination.
 Additionally, the Company adheres to the Solo Parent Welfare Act of 2000 (RA 8972) and the Magna Carta for Disabled Persons (RA 7277).
-The company's board diversity policy can be found in the Company's website through this link: https://philodrill.com/documents14/ov_diversity-policy.pdf What are the Risk/s Identified?
-Management Approach Identify risk/s related to material topic of the organization ivianagement Approach to diversity and equal opportunity.
+The company's board diversity policy can be found in the Company's website through this link: https://philodrill.com/documents14/ov_diversity policy.pdf What are the Risk/s Identified?
+Management Approach Identify risk/s related to material topic of the organization The Company has not identified any violation relating to diversity and equal opportunity.
 All employees are provided with equal career opportunities and recognize that people bring different skill qualities to the work place.
 What are the Opportunity/ies Identified?
-Management Approach Identify the opportunity/ies related to material topic of the organization comprising 16 females and 11 males.
-The Company will continue to encourage: - greater female The Company will continue to promote inclusiveness to help break down barriers and reduce the fear of being rejected, not only for who the employees are, but also for the ideas employees to look for mentoring opportunities for more junior employees to gain valuable insights into the Company and the oil & gas industry, generally.
+Management Approach Identify the opportunity/ies related to material topic of the organization As at March 31 2020, the Company has 27 employees comprising 16 females and 11 males.
+The Company will continue to encourage: - greater female participation; and - executive senior professional The Company will continue to promote inclusiveness to help break down barriers and reduce the fear of being rejected, not only for who the employees are, but also for the ideas employees to look for mentoring opportunities for they voice.
+Continuous hiring of both local and foreign consultants for the company's exploration the Company and the oil & gas industry, generally. projects.
 Diversity creates goodwill within the community and within the industry.